 Field-hunting tip

-Look in placer deposits country — that is the host setting where luanheite typically forms.
+Look in placer deposits country, the host setting where luanheite typically forms.
 If you start seeing silver, gold, cinnabar in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.